sikender/sicp/1.1/Notes.md

 - The `(body)` is an expression that will yield the value of the procedure application when the formal parameters are replaces by actual arguments to which the procedure is applied.

 - Procedures can be used as building blocks in defining other procedures.

+## 1.1.4 The Substitution Model for Procedure Application

+- The mechanism for applying primitive procedures to arguments is built into the interpreter.

+- The application process for compound procedures is: evaluate the body of the procedure with each formal parameter replaced by the corresponding argument.
+This process is called the _substitution model_ for procedure application.

+### Applicative order versus normal order

+- The interpreter first evaluates the operator and operands and then applies the resulting procedure to the resulting arguments.

+- An alternative evaluation model would not evaluate the operands until their values were needed.
+Instead the interpreter would first substitute operand expressions for parameters until it obtains an expression involving only primitive operators, and would then perform the evaluation.

+- This alternative "fully expand and then reduce" evaluation method is known as _normal-order evaluation_.

+- The interpreter actually uses the "evaluate the arguments and then apply" method which is called _applicative-order evaluation_.

+- For procedure applications that can be modeled using substitution and that yield legitimate values, normal-order and applicative-order evaluation produce the same value.